 - Now add the bay leaves and cook the soup with a lid on for about 5 minutes.

 - Then add the chopped tomatoes and stir.
 Let the soup simmer for a further 20-25 minutes or until the lentils are cooked but not mushy.

-- Finally, add the soy sauce, balsamic vinegar, and coconut cream.
+- Finally, remove the bay leaves, add the tamari (or coconut aminos), balsamic vinegar, and coconut cream, and stir.

 - The soup freezes well.

 - Recipe serves 8.
 Nutrition facts are for one serving.

 Nutrition information is an estimate and has been calculated automatically